 Once the Return from Leave Housing Request Form is submitted, students will be placed on a waiting list for the semester in which they are planning to return.
 Students will be assigned to housing in August if returning for the fall term, and in January if returning for the spring term.
 These assignments will be available just prior to Registration Day.

-The Housing Office coordinates with Student Support Services to determine the priority and necessity of housing for all students returning from leave.
+Housing & Residential Services works closely with Student Support Services to determine the priority and necessity of housing for all students returning from leave.

-Students requesting to return to a specific hall or room should work directly with the Housing Office to understand the process and possibility of being assigned back to a particular building or area of the building.
+Students requesting to return to a specific hall or room should work directly with Housing & Residential Services to understand the process and possibility of being assigned back to a particular building or area of the building.

 Undergraduate housing is guaranteed to students who are returning from an approved program away, if they were living in on-campus housing before they left.

-Remember to submit an application to the Housing Office in November if you will need spring housing, and in March if you will need fall housing.
+Remember to submit an application to Housing & Residential Services in November if you will need spring housing, and in March if you will need fall housing.

-If you are an undergraduate who will be receiving your degree at the end of the fall term and you are continuing as a graduate student at MIT for the spring term, you may remain in undergraduate housing for the spring term with permission from the Housing Office, if you are wtihin your eight terms of housing eligibility.
+If you are an undergraduate who will be receiving your degree at the end of the fall term and you are continuing as a graduate student at MIT for the spring term, you may remain in undergraduate housing for the spring term with permission from Housing & Residential Services, if you are wtihin your eight terms of housing eligibility.

-A student who has withdrawn or been disqualified and who is petitioning this decision should notify the Housing Office at once.
+A student who has withdrawn or been disqualified and who is petitioning this decision should notify Housing & Residential Services at once.